 In connection with the Amended and Restated Business Combination Agreement, effective as of August 25, 2020, Parent entered into subscription agreements with 34 accredited investors (the "Investors"), pursuant to which Parent will, immediately following the consummation of the Transactions, issue an aggregate of 2,450,000 Parent Class A Ordinary Shares to the Investors at a price of \$10.25 per share, for aggregate gross proceeds of \$25,122,500 (the "Private Placement").
 The closing of the subscription agreements is conditioned upon (i) us receiving shareholder approval of the issuance of the Parent Class A Ordinary Shares in the Private Placement pursuant to the rules and regulations of the Nasdaq Stock Market ("Nasdaq"), (ii) the Company, Parent, and Fusion Fuel consummating the Transactions, and (iii) the listing of the Parent Class A Ordinary Shares on Nasdaq.
-Each Investor's subscription amount has been placed into escrow pending the closing of the Transactions.
-The Investors may not cancel, terminate, or revoke the subscription agreements and will only have a right to a return of their subscription amount in the event that any of the foregoing conditions are not satisfied.
+Each Investor's subscription agreements and will only have a right to a return of their subscription amount in the event that any of the foregoing conditions are not satisfied.
 Upon the closing of the subscription agreements, Parent will pay aggregate commissions and fees of approximately \$837,000 with respect to the sale of securities thereunder.